 These overruns are added up monthly and for each time range.
-For each time range, the extracted power invoice is calculated at 10-minute intervals.
-In the case of load transfers requested by RTE between two main or complementary power supplies of the same consumption site, overruns incurred by customers are capped during the load transfer period.
+For each time range, the subscribed power invoice is calculated at 10-minute intervals.
+In the case of load transfers requested by RTE for works between two main or complementary power supplies of the same consumption site, overruns incurred by customers are capped during the load transfer period.